 - Email address

-There are also many cryptocurrency trading sites that actually simulate what it would be like in real life.
+Many cryptocurrency trading sites simulate what it would be like in real life.
 Below are three examples, but even a quick Google search will reveal a host of similar platforms.

 CoinMarketGame is a more sophisticated tool for delivering an accurate experience.
 You will be awarded $20,000 to start with and a wide variety of coins to choose from.
 You might even find less-known altcoins that may turn out to be profitable.